Our History

 Generated National Support for Purple Martins

-150,000+ purple martins were roosting around the Nashville Symphony, creating an expensive mess.
+150,000+ purple martins were roosting around Nashville's Schermerhorn Symphony Center, creating an expensive mess.
 Bird lovers, music lovers, and conservation groups came together and donated tens of thousands, saving the symphony grounds and the purple martin migration.

 Asked U.S. Senate Candidates to Share Their Opinion on Conservation